codefellows/seattle-201d8/class-12-canvas-chartjs/README.md

 #### Quiz 7 will be published this afternoon, and will be due tomorrow (Wednesday) night.

 - Announcements
   - Tuesday = Day O' Meetings.
-Sam, Nick and Brian will be in a meeting noon-1:00 and will need to roll in some breaks during the 1:00 hour.
+Sam, Nick and Brian will be in a meeting noon-1:00 and will need to roll in some breaks afterward.
 In addition, Sam has meetings scheduled 3:30-4:30 this afternoon.
   - Project Week is getting closer!
 Here are some more sample projects to look at:
     - [Sasquatch Dice](http://mmailman.github.io/dice-game/)
     - [OnTrack](http://jeffgebhardt.github.io/on-track/)